-The capital structure of the Company consists of net debt, which includes total liabilities and proposed final dividends less amounts due to immediate holding company and a fellow subsidiary and deferred tax liabilities, and equity attributable to owner of the Company, comprising total equity less proposed final dividend.
+The capital structure of the Company consists of net debt, which includes total liabilities less amounts due to related parties, and total equity, comprising total equity.

 The Group's audit committee reviews the capital structure on a semi-annual basis.
 As part of this review, the committee considers the cost of capital and the risks associated with each class of capital.
-The Group has a target gearing ratio of 50% determined as the proportion of net debt to equity.
-Based on the committee's recommendations, the Group expects to decrease its gearing ratio closer to 50% through the payment of dividends.
+The Group has a target gearing ratio of 70% determined as the proportion of net debt to equity.
+The increase of Group's gearing ratio due to the acquisition of CCID Exhibition during the year ended 31 December 2022 which resulted in decreasing the total equity.
+Based on the committee's recommendations, the Group expects to decrease its gearing ratio closer to 70% through the issuance of new shares.